 Roger Rabbit played a world-famous producer from Maroon Studios, who stopped by Club Hollywood for a visit.
-Club owner Mickey, with the help of Minnie and Goofy, tried to impress Roger with a show that paid tribute to women in Hollywood.
-The production included nods to Jeanette MacDonald, Judy Garland, Ginger Rogers, Carmen Miranda, and Madonna before ending with a surprise grand finale starring Miss Piggy and Kermit.
+Club owner Mickey, Minnie, and Goofy tried to impress Roger with a show that paid tribute to women in Hollywood.
+The production included nods to Jeanette MacDonald, Judy Garland, Ginger Rogers, Carmen Miranda, and Madonna.
+It ended with a surprise grand finale starring Miss Piggy and Kermit.

-Hollywood’s Pretty Woman was actually the first Walt Disney World attraction to feature the muppets, who have since been the stars of many shows and attractions at Hollywood Studios.
-However, the show was not a huge hit and ended for good on November 3, 1991.
+Hollywood’s Pretty Woman was actually the first Walt Disney World attraction to feature the Muppets.
+The crew has since been the stars of many shows and attractions at Hollywood Studios.
+However, the show did not become a huge hit and ended for good on November 3, 1991.

 Beauty and the Beast Live on Stage

 Theater of the Stars became home to Beauty and the Beast – Live on Stage on November 22, 1991.
-The Broadway-style performance, which still runs daily at the park, allows you to “relive the romance and magic” in a musical reimagining of Beauty and the Beast.
-Belle, the Beast, Lumiere, Cogsworth, Chip, Mrs. Potts, and other characters take the stage in front of amazing scenery for a 25-minute spectacle inspired by the tale as old as time.
+The Broadway-style performance runs daily at the park.
+It allows guests to “relive the romance and magic” in a musical reimagining of Beauty and the Beast.
+Belle, the Beast, Lumiere, Cogsworth, Chip, and Mrs. Potts take the stage in front of amazing scenery. for a 25-minute spectacle inspired by the tale as old as time.

 The Music of Pixar LIVE!

 In addition to Beauty and the Beast Live on Stage, the theater hosted The Music of Pixar LIVE! for a limited summer series in 2017.
-The musical production was held three times nightly and featured highlights from some of Pixar’s greatest film scores.
-Along with popular hits from movies like Cars 3 and Toy Story, a variety of characters made appearances on stage including Woody and Jessie, Mike and Sulley, The Incredibles, and more.
+The musical production ran three times nightly and featured highlights from some of Pixar’s greatest film scores.
+A variety of characters made appearances on stage including Woody and Jessie, Mike and Sulley, The Incredibles, and more.

 For more Vintage Disney, read about how the Monster Sound Show eventually became Mickey Shorts Theater!
 Check out the current roster of live shows at Disney World in person with discount Disney tickets from Tickets2You!